Dynami/org.dynami.chart/README.md

 ISeries s2 = chart.getMainChart().attachSeries("mavg", Type.Line);
 ISeries reg = chart.addNewChart("Indexes", 40).attachSeries("RSI", Type.Line);
 ```
 Sample class is used to pass data to ISeries.
-Sample accepts one Y value and one or more Y values.
+Sample accepts one X value and one or more Y values.
 In case of multiple Y values, you can set which is the most important to be displayed on the left of the chart, whether the first Y value is defaulted.
+Sample data can be passed one by one to ISeries.

 ```
 #!java